6) Objections to the Trinity

 And Now?

-Defending the doctrine of the Trinity is not just an intellectual exercise:
+Defending the doctrine of the Trinity goes beyond intellectual exercise:

 • Our salvation depends on it: If Jesus is not God, His sacrifice cannot save us.